Sending routing setting

 Similar to other email security settings, the Sending routing setting enables you set up policies that vary by organizational unit.
 Users within child organizational units inherit the settings you create for the parent organization.
 You also have the option to add multiple Sending routing settings to each organizational unit.

-- Set up a smarthost (outbound mail gateway)—An outbound mail gateway is a server through which all mail passes that is sent from your domain.
-The gateway typically processes the mail in some way -- such as archiving it or filtering out spam -- before delivering the mail.
-When you use an outbound mail gateway, the Google Apps mail servers pass all outgoing mail from your domain to the gateway server.
+- Set up a smart host (outbound mail gateway)—An outbound mail gateway is a server through which all mail passes that is sent from your domain.
+The gateway typically processes the mail in some way, such as archiving it or filtering out spam, before delivering the mail.
+When you use an outbound mail gateway, the G Suite mail servers pass all outgoing mail from your domain to the gateway server.

 - Route outbound mail to an external archiving server (dual delivery)—The Sending routing setting enables you to set up dual delivery by organizational unit for outbound mail traffic.
-You can set up Sending routing to deliver mail to the intended recipients as well as to an external archiving server.
+You can configure the Sending routing setting to deliver mail to the intended recipients and to an external archiving server.